Max Havelaar

-Max Havelaar; or, The Coffee Auctions of the Dutch Trading Company (Max Havelaar; of, De koffi-veilingen der Nederlandsche Handel-Maatschappy) is an 1860 novel by Multatuli (the pen name of Eduard Douwes Dekker), which played a key role in shaping and modifying Dutch colonial policy in the Dutch East Indies in the nineteenth and early twentieth century.
+Max Havelaar; or, The Coffee Auctions of the Dutch Trading Company (Max Havelaar; of, De koffiveilingen der Nederlandsche Handelmaatschappij) is an 1860 novel by Multatuli (the pen name of Eduard Douwes Dekker), which played a key role in shaping and modifying Dutch colonial policy in the Dutch East Indies in the nineteenth and early twentieth century.
 In the novel, the protagonist, Max Havelaar, tries to battle against a corrupt government system in Java, which was then a Dutch colony.
 The novel's opening line is famous: "Ik ben makelaar in koffie, en woon op de Lauriergracht, Nº 37." ("I am a coffee broker, and live on the Lauriergracht, Nº 37.").

 Background

 By the mid-nineteenth century, the colonial control of the Dutch East Indies (present-day Indonesia) had passed from the Dutch East India Company (VOC) to the Dutch government due to the economic failure of the VOC.
 In order to increase revenue, the Dutch colonial government implemented a series of policies termed the Cultivation System (Dutch: cultuurstelsel), which mandated Indonesian farmers to grow a quota of commercial crops such as sugar and coffee, instead of growing staple foods such as rice.
-At the same time, the colonial government also implemented a tax collection system in which the collecting agents were paid by commission.
+At the same time, the colonial government implemented a tax collection system where the collecting agents were paid by commission.
 The combination of these two strategies caused widespread abuse of colonial power, especially on the islands of Java and Sumatra, resulting in abject poverty and widespread starvation of the farmers.
 The colony was governed with a minimum of soldiers and government officials.
 The former rulers maintained their absolute power and control over the natives: a quite common strategy used by many colonising countries.

 In addition, the Dutch state earned a fortune with the sale of opium to the natives, a practice begun centuries earlier under VOC rule.
 At that time, opium was the only known effective pain killer, and a considerable percentage of the natives were addicted to it, being kept poor in this way.
 This was called the "opium-regime".
 To distinguish between smuggled and legal opium, a simple reagent was added.
 After discovery the smuggler could count on a severe punishment.

 Multatuli wrote Max Havelaar in protest against these colonial policies, but another goal was to seek rehabilitation for his resignation from governmental service.
-Despite its terse writing style, it raised the awareness of Europeans living in Europe at the time that the wealth that they enjoyed was the result of suffering in other parts of the world.
+Despite its terse writing style, it raised the awareness of Europeans that the wealth that they enjoyed was the result of suffering in other parts of the world.
 This awareness eventually formed the motivation for the new Ethical Policy by which the Dutch colonial government attempted to "repay" their debt to their colonial subjects by providing education to some classes of natives, generally members of the elite loyal to the colonial government.